cgarciae/nnx/README.md

 params = train_step(params, x, y)
 ```

 The main benefit of the partition API is its compatibility with other JAX tools, as the training step can be written using regular JAX transformations.
-The main drawback is that it's more verbose, and users must manually keep track of all the partitions.
-This overhead often makes `flax` and `haiku` a bit harder to learn than other frameworks like `pytorch` and `keras`.
+The main drawback is that it's more verbose.

 ### Case Studies